 Tracing makes debugging and understanding distributed systems less daunting by breaking down what happens within a request as it flows through a distributed system.

-For more on Traces and how they pertain to OTel, visit Traces in OpenTelemetry.
+For more on traces and how they pertain to OpenTelemetry, see Traces.